Battle of Lesnaya: Lesnaya

-After having won the forest curtain, the Russians prepared for an attack on Lesnaya and the bridge, to cut Lewenhaupt off from Propoysk.
-Lewenhaupt organised a battle order under the cover of his artillery to retake the forest, or in the least to prevent the Russians from reaching the Lesnaya-field.
+After having won the forest curtain, the Russians prepared to attack Lesnaya and the bridge, thereby cutting off Lewenhaupt from Propoysk.
+Lewenhaupt organised a battle order under the cover of his artillery to retake the forest, or at least to prevent the Russians from reaching the Lesnaya-field.
 The attack was repulsed, allowing the Russians to deploy their artillery at the forest edge.
 After several more attacks, the Swedes withdrew to a distance of about 550 metres from the forest, losing several cannons in the process.
 They formed up in one thin line protecting the wagons and the bridge, while the Russians formed up in two lines with additional units in-between.
 The Russians focused their attacks on the right and centre, but were thrown back into the forest by Swedish counterattacks.
-Russian reserves, and light cavalry exploiting any openings in the Swedish formation, would in turn force the Swedes back to their starting positions.
+Russian reserves and light cavalry exploiting any openings in the Swedish formation would, in turn, force the Swedes back to their starting positions.
 At little past 15:00, having moved his artillery closer to the centre, Peter ordered his army to stand-down in anticipation of Bauer's imminent arrival.

-Both sides, exhausted by the day's intense combat and separated by only 150–200 metres, sank down on the field and rested.
-During this interlude, in which only three Russian cannons sounded off, the ranks distributed food, water and ammunition, issued orders and deployed reinforcements in preparation for the final confrontation.
+Both sides, exhausted by the day's intense combat and separated by only 150–200 metres, sank on the field and rested.
+During this interlude, in which only three Russian cannons sounded off, the ranks distributed food, water, and ammunition, issued orders, and deployed reinforcements in preparation for the final confrontation.
 A Russian general, Friedrich von Hessen-Darmstadt, was shot and mortally wounded as he rode back and forth between the armies in a provocative manner.
 The hour-long pause concluded some time between 16:00 and 17:00, with the arrival of Bauer's division of 4,000 Russian dragoons.
 The Swedish artillery opened fire on Bauer's dragoons, who were forming up in five or six lines on the Russian left.
 This provoked an attack, pulling the bulk of the Russian forces with it.
 The Swedes, formed up in a tight crescent with their flanks anchored to the Lesnyanka, (Note: A common misconception is that the Swedes fought behind the cover of a wagon fort towards the end of the battle; while wagon forts were used by the civilians in the battle, the troops remained on the field.) were able to closely coordinate their infantry, cavalry and artillery.
-Concerted Russian attacks, mainly focused against the bridge, were received with musket- and canister shot to great effect and hit in the rear by Swedish cavalry when repulsed.
+Concerted Russian attacks, mainly focused against the bridge, were received with musket and canister shot to great effect and hit in the rear by Swedish cavalry when repulsed.
 But additional Russian lines enabled their fleeing troops to rally and attack anew.
 Bauer was shot in the face in the fighting and was carried off the battlefield.